-- 1.)
-Make sure pump is operating - 2.)
-Check that the water level is adequate (up to minimum safe water level side) - 3.)
-Make sure that the jets and air controls are open. - 4.)
-Check for dirty filter.
+- 1. Make sure pump is operating - 2.
+Check that the water level is adequate (up to minimum safe water level side) - 3.
+Make sure the jets are open and the air controls are open.
+See page 11. - 4.
+Check for dirty filters.
 Clean if necessary.

-SPA TROUBLE-SHOOTING GUIDE
+SPA TROUBLE SHOOTING GUIDE